 - 25. The undertaking shall disclose its biodiversity and ecosystems-related actions and the resources allocated to their implementation. - 26.
 The objective of this Disclosure Requirement is to enable an understanding of the key actions taken and planned that significantly contribute to the achievement of biodiversity and ecosystems-related policy objectives and targets. - 27.
-The description of key actions and resources shall follow the mandatory content defined in ESRSNESRS 2 MDR-A Actions and resources in relation to material sustainability matters. - 28.
-In addition, the undertaking: - (a) may disclose how it has applied the mitigation hierarchy with regard to its actions (avoidance, minimisation, restoration/rehabilitation, and compensation or offsets); - (b) shall disclose whether it used biodiversity offsets in its action plans.
-If the actions contain biodiversity offsets, the undertaking shall include the following information: - i. the aim of the offset and key performance indicators used; - ii. the financing effects (direct and indirect costs) of biodiversity offsets in monetary terms; and; - iii. a description of offsets including area, type, the quality criteria applied and the standards that the biodiversity offsets comply with; - (c) shall describe whether and how it has incorporated local and indigenous knowledge and nature- based solutions into biodiversity and ecosystems-related actions.
+The description of key actions and resources shall follow the mandatory content defined in NESRS 2 MDR-A Actions and resources in relation to material sustainability matters. - 28.
+In addition, the undertaking : - (a) may disclose how it has applied the mitigation hierarchy with regard to its actions (avoidance, minimisation, restoration/rehabilitation, and compensation or offsets); - (b) shall disclose whether it used biodiversity offsets in its action plans.
+If the actions contain biodiversity offsets, the undertaking shall include the following information: - i. the aim of the offset and key performance indicators used;

-8 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #11 in Table II of Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Investments in companies without sustainable land/agriculture practices").
+&lt;sup>8 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #11 in Table II of

+Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Investments in companies without sustainable land/agriculture practices").

-9 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #12 in Table II of Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Investments in companies without sustainable oceans/seas practices").
+&lt;sup>9 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #12 in Table II of

+Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Investments in companies without sustainable oceans/seas practices").

-10 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #15 in Table II of Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Deforestation").
+&lt;sup>10 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 because it is derived from an additional indicator related to principal adverse impact as set out by indicator #15 in Table II of

+Annex I of Commission Delegated Regulation (EU) 2022/1288 with regard to disclosure rules on sustainable investments ("Deforestation").